stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 Under Coinbase-only mode:
 - JDS allocates `mining_job_token` to JDC (`AllocateMiningJobToken` / `AllocateMiningJobToken.Success`).
 - Pool evaluates fee revenue of some proposed work (uniquely identified by `mining_job_token`) by looking at the coinbase.
-- JDC never reveals the `txid`s contained in the template (in other words, the transaction set).
+- JDC never reveals the tx data contained in the template (in other words, the transaction set).
 - proposed work is acknowledged as valid by Pool via `SetCustomMiningJob.Success`.
 - the `DeclareMiningJob` message is never used.
 - if a valid block is found, JDC propagates it unilaterally.

+In other words, Pool + JDS operating under Coinbase-only mode do not require to ever know which transactions are included in the miner template, preserving the privacy around the miner's mempool.

+This leaves Pool arguably vulnerable to an attack where miner declares a coinbase with some fee revenue while one of the following situations is true:
+- the template actually has a different fee revenue.
+- the template has invalid transactions.

+This potential attack vector has similar incentives to block-witholding, and acts as a strong disincentive for Pool + JDS to adopt Coinbase-only mode.

+This could however be mitigated with Zero-Knowledge-Proof based protocol extensions, where JDC proves that the fee revenue on the coinbase belongs to a valid template, without ever revealing the template itself.

 ![](./img/jd_coinbase_mode.png)